-Community RePaint schemes are run by a whole range of organisations including furniture reuse organisations, scrapstores, community recyclers and local authorities.
+Schemes are run by a whole range of organisations, normally third sector community organisations, including scrapstores, community recyclers and furniture reuse organisations, as well as a few local authorities.
 Each Community RePaint scheme is autonomous and individual, operating to a basic operational model but with individual variations according to the type and ethos of the host organisation.

 There are three main variations of the basic operational model:

 - The vast majority of schemes are run by third sector organisations.
 The scheme compliments the aims and services provided by the organisation as well as drawing on their existing experience of reusing materials.

 - Some schemes are the community organisation in themselves, as they operate solely as a Community RePaint scheme.
 All their time and focus is on collecting paint for reuse in their local community.

 - A small number of schemes are run by local authorities or waste management companies.
 They operate at HWRCs where householders can drop off their paint in the Community RePaint container (but not traders or retailers).
 From here, individuals, groups and charities can collect the paint.

 Setting up a Scheme